nyangweso-rodgers/programming-with-javascript/02-JavaScript-Libraries/01-React/01-Setting-Up-React-App/02-Manual-Setup/Readme.md

       touch index.html index.js
   ```

+- `index.js` file Acts as the entry point for your React application while `index.html` Provides the initial `HTML` structure and serves as a container for your React application.
+Here's a breakdown of their roles:

-- inside the `src/` directory, create an `index.html` file with the following boilerplate
+- Inside the `src/` directory, create an `index.html` file with the following boilerplate

   ```html
   <!DOCTYPE html>
   <html lang="en">